Riot (video game)

-Riot is a 2019 indie video game about a riot simulator based on real events.
-The project started with an Indiegogo campaign in February 2014, which ended in a success.
-The game was released on December 6, 2017, for Steam's early access.
+Riot is a 2019 real time strategy video game that simulates riots based on real events.
+The project started with a successful Indiegogo campaign in February 2014 and entered early access in December 2017.
 The director of the game and previously an editor and cinematographer at Valve, Leonard Menchiari, has experienced riots personally and the game "Riot" was created as a way to express it and to tell the stories of these events.
 The player can pick between playing as police or rioters.
-The game will potentially be released on Mac, Linux, iOS, and Android.
-The producers are interested in bringing the game to these platforms, but are currently restricted by their budget.
+It supports Linux, macOS, Windows, Nintendo Switch, PlayStation 4, Xbox One, and iOS.

 Gameplay

 RIOT allows the player to play as both the police and rioting groups.
 As the police, the game revolves around strategy and planning, with a GUI that adopts a traditional police style.
-This contrasts the typical gameplay of the rioting group, which is adaptive and responsive, relying on the decisions the police make as opposed to long-term planning, instead relying on fast decision making skills.
+This contrasts the typical gameplay of the rioting group, which is adaptive and responsive, relying on the decisions the police make as opposed to long-term planning, instead relying on fast decision-making skills.
 The game includes six main campaigns set in Italy, Greece, Spain and Egypt.

 Other riots set across the world will be available as well as an unlockable.
 Each scenario will have different backgrounds as well as props and police uniforms. activists’ clothing will be procedurally generated.
 Characters will have different stats that change the way they react in different situations, This means people will act in unpredictable ways based on the elements that will happen in each riot.
 RIOT is planning to release an in-game level editor, using this players will be able to re-create the riots that are currently going on in the world.
 The levels can then be shared with anyone in the world, and can then be rated by others based on quality and historical accuracy.